-Come to Roland Garros 2018 that will take place from May 28th to June 4th in Paris.
+Roland Garros 2018 will take place from May 28th to June 4th in Paris.
 This tennis tournament is the top sport event in the City of Lights and one of the most prestigious in the world.
-Held in fancy Bois de Boulogne on the edge of the city and named after the French aviator Roland Garros, it is the premier clay court tennis championship in the world.
+Held in the fancy Bois de Boulogne on the edge of the city and named after the French aviator Roland Garros, it is the premier clay court tennis championship in the world.
 As Rafael Nadal beat Stan Wawrinka 6-2, 6-3, 6-1 in June 11th 2017 Roland Garros men's final, his quest for a 10th title became reality.
 No other men’s tennis player had won more than seven titles of the same Grand Slam event.
-Sport Paris.
+Sports in Paris.

 The Roland Garros Championships in Paris are the premier clay court tennis tournament.
 This prestigious event is also the second of the four Grand Slam tournaments.
 The slow playing surface makes it very demanding.

 Roland Garros 2018 will take place during a whole fortnight from May 28th to June 4th 2018.
 The ladies' final will take place on Saturday June 3rd and the mens' final on Sunday Jun 4th.
 Book your Paris hotel or apartment early if you can.

 The tournament is the most exciting sport event in the city.
 Raphael Nadal has won the Roland Garros tournament an amazing ten times.
 List of winners in the last twelve years: